RamiChaar/NBA-Stats-API/README.md

 }
 ```

-In this case you must 'id=jonesda03' to query Damian Jones
+In this case you must use 'id=jonesda03' to query Damian Jones

 \*_Players with the same id have a numerical extension based on the order they played their first season_\*